CreativeZoller/RateCalc-Freelance/README.md

 0.0.6

 The application now support subsciption to the newsletter - this is only for the POC version, so every interested party can get timely updates and also will be able to participate for free tier when the final version ships.
-Circle CI also configured for better testing.
+Circle CI also configured for better testing together with Jest and Cypress.

 - [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0
 - [Rxjs](https://rxjs.dev/) version 7.8.1